vigenere23/Lost-in-space/README.md

 This project was made as a school project for the course GLO-1901 : Introduction to programmation using Python.
 The goal is to control a small spaceship and reach the end (identified by a Death-Star) the fastest possible (if against others), within the given amount of gas.
 This solo or multiplier game (up to 4 players) will guarantee a combination of stress, excitement and lots of fun!

+Since the server was unplugged, I've managed to rebuild it from scratch to be able to play again!

 ## Installation

 ```bash